-When you watch the movie below about one of Berlin ghost stations, it’s hard to imagine that this place is Potsdamer Platz.
-Today, it’s one of the most visited subway stations in the german capital but, if you go back in time just a little bit, things were a little bit different.
+When you watch the movie below about one of Berlin’s ghost stations, it’s hard to imagine that this place is Potsdamer Platz.
+Today, it’s one of the most visited subway stations in the German capital, but things were slightly different if you go back in time just a little bit.

-Berlin had ghost stations for a simple reason and we call it the Berlin Wall.
-When it went up in August 1961, it followed the borders that were draw by the Allied Powers and the Soviet Union when they split the city.
-Since those borders were arbitrary, they didn’t follow the flow and the geography of the city.
-Based on that, overnight, when the Berlin Wall went up, some families were separated, streets were cut in half and the network of public transportation was in pieces.
+Berlin had ghost stations for a simple reason, and we call it the Berlin Wall.
+When it went up in August 1961, it followed the borders drawn by the Allied Powers and the Soviet Union when they split the city.
+Since those borders were arbitrary, they didn’t follow the city’s flow and geography.

-Berlin Ghost Stations: Some screenshots of Potsdamer Platz in November 1989
+Berlin Ghost Stations: Some images of Potsdamer Platz in November 1989

-Today, you can see it pretty clearly when you go to a station like Nordbahnhof.
-On the floors, you can see where the Berlin Wall used to be and where East German security forces build other inner walls.
-The same thing happened to Potsdamer Platz but you cannot see the scars from its past as easily as you can see at Nordbahnhof.
+Today, you can see it clearly at a station like Nordbahnhof.
+On the floors, you can see where the Berlin Wall used to be and where East German security forces built other inner walls.
+The same thing happened to Potsdamer Platz, but you cannot see the scars from its past as easily as you can see at Nordbahnhof.

-We found the Historical Map: West Berlin U-Bahn Map, 1977 here.
+We found the video above on Historical Map: West Berlin U-Bahn Map, 1977 here.